 John D. Miller, Jr., is a dynamic and collaborative leader with a passion for helping institutions of higher education and non-profit organizations advance their mission through problem solving, team building, and forward-thinking innovation.

-As the Vermont Law School's Vice President for Enrollment Management, Marketing and Communications, Vice President Miller leads and contributes to several mission-critical initiatives, including revenue generation, marketing and communications, technology implementation and adoption, external, community and board relations, and institutional change.
+As Vermont Law School's former Vice President for Enrollment Management, Marketing and Communications, Miller led and contributed to several mission-critical initiatives, including revenue generation, marketing and communications, technology implementation and adoption, external, community and board relations, and institutional change.

-Additionally, Vice President Miller is an Adjunct Professor of Law at VLS, teaching courses in the emerging restorative justice field.
+Miller currently services as the Director of Legal Education Consulting Services at the Law School Admission Council and is an Adjunct Professor of Law at VLS, teaching courses in the emerging restorative justice field.

 Prior to earning his law degree, he worked professionally in the hospitality and retail management fields for companies like Marriott and Starbucks.
 It was this core mix of customer service, business operations, and sales that became the springboard for his success today.

 Miller’s tenure at VLS started in 2009 as the Associate Director of Admissions.
 His career progressed to the Director of Admissions and Communications, Assistant Dean of Admissions, and the Associate Dean for Enrollment and Marketing.
 He has served on various committees during his tenure including the Strategic Planning Committee, President and Dean Search Committee (twice), Staff Representative to the Board of Trustees, Healthcare Committee, Staff Handbook Committee, Ad Hoc Committee on Legal Education, Placement and Bar Committee, and the Safety Committee.
 In his professional capacity, he has served on various committees for the American Association of Law Schools (AALS), the Law School Admission Council (LSAC), and the National Association for Graduate Enrollment Management.